Why I Am a Vegetarian

 Why I Am a Vegetarian is an 1895 pamphlet by American zoologist and philosopher J. Howard Moore.
-Originating in a lecture to the Chicago Vegetarian Society, it sets out ethical, scientific, and humanitarian reasons for a vegetarian diet.
-Moore presents vegetarianism as an application of the Golden Rule and as consistent with evolutionary theory, and he critiques anthropocentrism.
-The work was issued by the Purdy Publishing Company and reissued in several formats and editions in the late 1890s, with extracts printed in contemporary periodicals.
+Based on a lecture delivered to the Chicago Vegetarian Society, it sets out ethical, scientific, and humanitarian arguments for vegetarianism.
+Moore presents vegetarianism as an application of the Golden Rule, connects it with evolutionary theory, and criticizes anthropocentrism.

-Contemporary response included favorable notices in vegetarian and health-reform publications and a mixed review in the Journal of the American Medical Association; it also prompted a published rebuttal by Laurence Gronlund, to which Moore replied.
+The pamphlet was published by the Purdy Publishing Company and reissued in several editions and formats in the late 1890s.
+Extracts also appeared in contemporary periodicals.
+It received favorable notices in vegetarian and health-reform publications, a mixed review in the Journal of the American Medical Association, and a published rebuttal by Laurence Gronlund, to which Moore replied.